-Graham Penrose has spent 40 years selling at The Viewpoint in Portsdown Hill, starting when he was just 23.
+Graham Penrose has spent 40 years selling at The Viewpoint in Portsdown Hill., starting when he was just 23.

-The businessman had offered to pay Portsmouth City Council, who are the renters, £350 a month more than what he is currently charged – but it was not enough.
+Mr Penrose offered to pay Portsmouth City Council, who are the renters, £350 a month more than what he is currently charged – but it was not enough.

-Graham said: ‘I don’t care that they have given it to someone else, I just don’t like the fact they have said he is not up and running.’
+He previously told The News: ‘I don’t care that they have given it to someone else, I just don’t like the fact they have said he is not up and running.’

-Karen Flux added: ‘Leave our ice cream man alone.’
+‘Leave our ice cream man alone.’